Slots: All About Playing Slots

 1RTP

-The RNG of a slot machine is preprogrammed in a way so as to yield a specific payout percentage over the long term.
-This is known as the average return to player percentage or RTP.
-It indicates what portion of the overall money wagered on a given slot is paid back to players.
-The remainder goes in the casino’s coffers.
+The RNG of a slot machine is preprogrammed to yield a specific payout percentage over the long term.
+This is known as the average return-to-player percentage, or RTP.
+It indicates what portion of the total money wagered on a given slot is paid back to players.
+The remainder goes into the casino’s coffers.

-The closer that percentage is to 100%, the better for the player.
-By means of example, let’s say you play a slot with an average payout rate of 98.60%.
-One such game would return $98.60 from every $100 wagered on it in the long run.
-The remaining 1.40% stand for the casino’s operating profit, which is to say the house would collect $1.40 out of every $100 wagered on this machine.
+The closer that percentage is to 100%, the better it is for the player.
+For example, suppose you play a slot with an average payout rate of 98.60%.
+Such a game would return $98.60 for every $100 wagered on it in the long run.
+The remaining 1.40% represents the casino’s operating profit, meaning the house would collect $1.40 from every $100 wagered on this machine.

 2Tests and Audits

 Rookie slot players tend to misunderstand payout rates.
-They forget these percentages can be reached over the long run only.
-It is for this reason that independent auditors like eCOGRA and iTech Labs run tests that involve millions of spins to authenticate whether a given slot really lives up to its stated payout rate.
+They forget that these percentages can be achieved only over the long run.
+This is why independent auditors such as eCOGRA and iTech Labs run tests that involve millions of spins to verify whether a given slot truly lives up to its stated payout rate.

-The average slot player has neither the time nor the financial resources to spin the reels the number of times needed for the game to generate its preprogrammed payout percentage.
+The average slot player has neither the time nor the financial resources to spin the reels enough times for the game to reach its preprogrammed payout percentage.

 Slot Variance